"Very easy to use and intuitive"

 We surveyed customers using our church WordPress themes to ask them to rate and provide feedback on different aspects of the web hosting company they use.
 200 churches responded, giving us plenty of data to rank web hosting providers with.
 This list of hosting companies will help your church make the best choice and avoid getting stuck with a bad host.

 We are including web hosts that received at least three responses for in our survey.
 Most of the churches are using providers that are not specifically church web hosting.
 By that, I mean they are hosting providers in general.
-There are very view church web hosts.
+There are very few church web hosts other than ChurchHost.
 What a church needs is good hosting, so let’s take a look at who does and doesn’t meet that need.

 Need a new church website?
 This article covers web hosting but not your actual church website.
 We focus on easy church websites powered by WordPress that you can use on the web host of your choice.